-A law clerk is typically an attorney who works for a judge in either the municipal, state, or federal court systems.
+If you’re looking to start a new career in this field you might be wondering just what is a clerk?
+A law clerk is typically someone who works for a judge in either the municipal, state, or federal court systems.
 These individuals perform a variety of tasks for judges, including:

 - Drafting memoranda and opinions